 Caramelized onions, infused with cardamom, fennel, and cumin, form the basis for this classic Indian curry, made here with lamb and small, flat cipolline onions, and topped with crispy fried onions.
+This recipe first appeared in our November 2011 issue along with Dana Bowen’s story Roots of Flavor.

 - 1 tbsp. paprika